 Show Good Cause and exclusion for HDR students

-The University of Sydney’s Show Good Cause process may seem daunting.
-If you receive a Stage 3 notification asking you to Show Good Cause, try to remain calm and carefully work through the required steps by the required deadline.
-SUPRA is here to support and assist you through the process.
+The University’s Show Good Cause process may seem daunting.
+If you receive a stage 3 notification asking you to Show Good Cause, try to remain calm and carefully work through the required steps.

 What ‘show cause’ or ‘Show Good Cause’ means

 Your faculty may ask you to Show Good Cause if you aren’t meeting academic progression requirements.
 Being asked to show cause by your faculty means that they require you to show good reasons why you should be allowed to continue in your degree.
-It is an opportunity for you to explain in writing why you have not met your milestones and to defend your ability to successfully complete your degree.
+It’s an opportunity for you to explain, in writing, why you haven’t met your milestones and to defend your ability to successfully complete your degree.
 You must support your claims with evidence, if possible, and demonstrate why you should be allowed to continue in your degree.

 Why you received a Show Good Cause notice

 A Show Good Cause notice will be sent to you if you have received an unsatisfactory progress rating at 2 consecutive progress reviews.
 The faculty may also ask you to Show Good Cause on the recommendation of the postgraduate coordinator, as a result of an unsatisfactory progress rating.
-During the final stage of your degree a Show Good Cause notice can be sent to you if you have not submitted your thesis for examination by the latest possible date.
-HDR students have also been asked to Show Good Cause after receiving an allegation of an academic integrity breach.
+During the final stage of your degree, a Show Good Cause notice can be sent to you if you have not submitted your thesis for examination by the latest possible date.
+HDR students may be asked to Show Good Cause due to receiving an allegation of academic dishonesty or research misconduct.

 What Show Good Cause notices say